PhillP/PropertyGraph.jl/README.md

 ## Performance
 The focus of the library has initially been on supporting a useful and convenient query syntax.

-Further testing is required, particularly against specific persistence implementations, and this is an error where additional effort is likely to be required.
+Further testing is required, particularly against specific persistence implementations, and this is an area where additional effort is likely to be required.

 ## Installation